pdnarmi/HomeworkFour/README.md

 The quiz is timed and wrong answers penalize your time and score, while correct answers improve score and add more time.
-The game concludes when the user has reached the end of the quiz and submitted their score.
+The game concludes when the user has reached the end of the quiz and submitted their score or the timer reaches zero.

 They are then prompted to enter their initials and a button to submit them, along with their score into their browser's local storage.
 They are then displayed on